Combinatorial Proofs in Bordered Heegaard Floer homology: Relations on the mapping class groupoid

 \subsection{The involution relation}

 In this section we will verify the involution relation.
-Figure \ref{fig:diaginv} shows one of the four possible cases.
-The computations for the other three cases are similar.
+Figure \ref{fig:diaginv} shows one of the possible cases: overslide in the upward direction.
+The computations for overslide in the downward direction, and for underslides over a pair of points at distance greater than 2 from each other are similar.

-Recall that the tensor product is generated by three types of generators: \begin{itemize} \item $_{(*)}X_{(*)}X_{(*)}$ \item $_{(1)}X_{(1)}Y_{(2)}$ \item $_{(1)}Y_{(2)}X_{(2)}$ \end{itemize} For each type $XY$ generator, there is a corresponding type $YX$ generator that occupies the same unnumbered pairs.
+Recall that the box tensor product is generated by three types of generators: \begin{itemize} \item $_{(*)}X_{(*)}X_{(*)}$ \item $_{(1)}X_{(1)}Y_{(2)}$ \item $_{(1)}Y_{(2)}X_{(2)}$ \end{itemize} For each type $XY$ generator, there is a corresponding type $YX$ generator that occupies the same unnumbered pairs.
 The plan is to cancel out pairs of $XY$ and $YX$ generators using this correspondence, and show that the resulting bimodule satisfies the four conditions in Lemma \ref{lem:idrecognize1}.

-There are five domains that contribute type $DA$ arrows of interest.
-They are shown in Figures \ref{fig:domainsinv1} and \ref{fig:domainsinv2}.
+There are five domains that contribute type $\DA$ arrows of interest.
+They are shown in Figures \ref{fig:domainsinv1}.

-Domain $C$ contributes an arrow with one idempotent coefficient from any $XY$ generator to the corresponding $YX$ generator.
+Domain $C$ contributes an arrow with no $A$-side inputs and idempotent $D$-side output from any $XY$ generator to the corresponding $YX$ generator.
 This allows us to cancel all $XY$ and $YX$ generators using the cancellation lemma.
 We now focus on the resulting bimodule, with the type $XX$ generators.

 This bimodule clearly satisfies (ID-1).
 Condition (ID-2) can be checked by explicit grading computations, which uses only the combinatorial features of the Heegaard diagram.
 In particular, the fact that the induced map $\phi\in\mathrm{Out}(G(\mathcal{Z}),G(\mathcal{Z}))$ is identity is equivalent to the fact that the action of this composition of arcslides on $H_1(F(\mathcal{Z}))$ is the identity.
-To verify the stability condition, (ID-4), adjoin a genus one pointed matched circle and Heegaard diagram for identity diffeomorphism to the bottom of the diagram.
-See Figure \ref{fig:adjoingenus1}.
-Since the ordering $<_\slz$ among the original intervals is unchanged by the addition, the type $DD$ and type $DA$ arrows covering only the original part of the diagram are the same as before.
-So the stability condition is clear.
+The stability condition (ID-4) follows from Remark \ref{rem:dastabilization}.

 It remains to verify (ID-3).
 For this, we need to classify all arrows whose coefficients have length at most one on both boundaries.
 Such an arrow either exists before applying the cancellation lemma, or is produced via a zig-zag.
 In the first case, they correspond to one connected domain between type $XX$ generators.
-They include trivial horizontal strips in regions away from the slide, domain $D$, and domain $E$.
-In the second case, the zig-zag must be of the form:
+They include trivial horizontal strips in regions away from the slide, the domain $D+C$, and the domain $E+C$.
+In the second case, the zig-zag must be of the form